prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 - You can create full stack applications, mobile applications using React native, desktop applications using Electron.js - All you need is JavaScript.

-- MongoDB as the database uses JSON(Javascript Object Notation) format to store and manage data which is standard now a days for exchange of information in a full-stack application from client to server and vice-versa, can be easily integrated in MERN Stack applications.
+- MongoDB as the database uses JSON(Javascript Object Notation) format to store and manage data which is standard nowadays for exchange of information in a full-stack application from client to server and vice-versa, and can be easily integrated in MERN Stack applications.

 Here are [10 reasons why you should learn MERN stack.](https://altcampus.school/community/posts/why-should-you-learn-MERN-stack)